 There are lots of items of street furniture all along the seafront (benches, bins, speed cameras, etc) and the course is not particularly wide, so it's worth keeping them in mind as it'd be fairly easy to accidentally collide with one.
 You'll find the reassuring sight of parkrun marshals at various points along the seafront.
 Also bear in mind that, as is normal for seafront courses, it can suffer from stronger winds than you may usually find in-land.

 You pass a few interesting sights and landmarks along the way.
 First is the stone pillar out on the mud-flats near the start.
 This is the Crowstone and it marks the historic eastern boundary of the Port of London Authority's jurisdiction in the Thames Estuary.
 When we visited there was an art installation on the beach called 'Waiting for Climate' consisting of 15 pillars topped with small characters which symbolise our passive relationship with climate change.
-It is due to be in place until 30 September 2021.
+The course also passes a statue, unveiled in April 2024, of Sir David Amess, who was the MP for Southend West and was sadly murdered while hosting his weekly constituency surgery in October 2021.
+Shortly after his death, the Queen agreed to grant city status to Southend-on-Sea, in honour of Sir David, who had campaigned for this for many years.

 Once in Westcliff, the course passes a seafront casino.
 In 2009 this became the very first casino in the UK to be granted a wedding licence - it's unconfirmed, but possible, that it was actually the first casino in the world to host a wedding.
 You'll also see The Cliffs Pavilion up on the cliffs facing the estuary, this is one of two theatres in Westcliff-On-Sea and is most famous for hosting a 'secret' Paul McCartney unplugged show in 1991.